-- 11.1.1 The main issues with these drugs in relation to fitness for duty at sea are: - can side-effects place the safety of the person or the safety of others at risk? - does the medication require monitoring? - is the underlying disease, for which the medication has been prescribed, compatible with working at sea? - what is the likely effect of several missed doses if seasickness precludes taking or absorbing medication or if access to medication is not available? - 11.1.2 If the medication is for short term administration, the person may be considered as temporarily unfit and re-examined.

-- 11.1.3 Long term administration of some medications may lead to tolerance of sedative side effects e.g. antihistamines.
+11.1.1 The main issues with these drugs in relation to fitness for duty at sea are:

+- Can side-effects place the safety of the person or the safety of others at risk? - Does the medication require monitoring? - Is the underlying disease, for which the medication has been prescribed, compatible with working at sea? - What is the likely effect of several missed doses if seasickness precludes taking or absorbing medication? - 11.1.2 If the medication is for short term administration, the person may be considered as temporarily unfit and re-examined. - 11.1.3 Long term administration of some medications may lead to tolerance of sedative side effects e.g. antihistamines.
 Once this has stabilised, the taking of medications is not a bar to operating plant and equipment.
-The medical practitioner must be satisfied that the person does not suffer sedative side effects and is aware of the potentiation effects of interaction with alcohol. - 11.1.4 The short or long term use of prescribed psychoactive drugs requires, at a minimum, strong warnings about the potentiation by alcohol.
+The Medical Practitioner must be satisfied that the person does not suffer sedative side effects and is aware of the potentiation effects of interaction with alcohol. - 11.1.4 The short or long term use of prescribed psychoactive drugs requires, at a minimum, strong warnings about the potentiation by alcohol.
 Where clinically appropriate it is desirable that alternative therapy, with non-psychoactive drugs if possible, is undertaken.
 Each case should be assessed individually and may require discussion with the person's treating practitioner.
-More frequent reassessment may be required. - 11.1.5 Persons using anti-histamines should use those with the least sedative side-effects e.g. astemizole (Hismanal). - 11.1.6 Cytotoxic agents, insulin, immunosuppressants and oral corticosteroids present a high risk. - 11.1.7 Major tranquillisers, narcotics and hypnotics present a high risk.
-A previous history of such treatment will require further consideration. - 11.1.8 Prescribed medication should not be recorded on the certificate of medical fitness.
+More frequent reassessment may be required.

+11.1.5 Persons using anti-histamines should use those with the least sedative sideeffects e.g. astemizole (Hismanal).

+- 11.1.6 Cytotoxic agents, insulin, immunosuppressants and oral corticosteroids present a high risk. - 11.1.7 Major tranquillisers, narcotics and hypnotics present a high risk.
+A previous history of such treatment will require further consideration. - 11.1.8 Prescribed medication should not be recorded on the Certificate of Medical Fitness.
 The applicant should be encouraged to advise the master of the vessel or operator if they regularly take long term medication.
 The applicant should be advised to ensure possession of adequate medication to last a voyage.